What is a Grant Dashboard?

 You can find hundreds of additional examples here

-The typical users of this type of consolidation report are: Controllers and Accountants.
+The typical users of this type of visualization report are: CFOs, budget managers, analysts, deans, grant managers.

-Other Consolidation reports Often Used in Conjunction with Intercompany Matching Reports
+Other Visualization Reports Often Used in Conjunction with Grant Dashboards

 Where Does the Data for Analysis Originate From?

-The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Netsuite and others.
+The Actual (historical transactions) data typically comes from grant management software and enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.

 In analyses where budgets or forecasts are used, the planning data most often originates from in-house Excel spreadsheet models or from professional corporate performance management (CPM/EPM) solutions.

 What Tools are Typically used for Reporting, Planning and Dashboards?

 Examples of business software used with the data and ERPs mentioned above are:

 - Native ERP report writers and query tools